-The Bundeswehr Procurement Office (BAAINBw - Bundesamtes für Ausrüstung, Informationstechnik und Nutzung der Bundeswehr) canceled the procedure for the purchase of new heavy transport helicopters for the armed forces for the time being.
+The Bundeswehr Procurement Office (BAAINBw - Bundesamtes für Ausrüstung, Informationstechnik und Nutzung der Bundeswehr) canceled the procedure for the purchase of new heavy transport helicopters for the armed forces on 29 September 2020, for the time being.
 It was recognized that "a realization of the project within the planned financial framework with simultaneous fulfillment of all requirements is unlikely," announced the Ministry of Defense on 29 September 2020 in Berlin.
 Offers submitted were rated as uneconomical.
-That is why the award procedure was "canceled".
+That was why the award procedure was "canceled".

-The Bundeswehr is looking for a successor to the aging Sikorsky CH-53G, which is to be taken out of service by 2030.
+The Bundeswehr was looking for a successor to the aging Sikorsky CH-53G, which was to be taken out of service by 2030.
 Heavy transport helicopters are central to military operations.
 This applies to national and alliance defense, but also to deployments abroad or the deployment of special forces.

 Boeing had applied for the order with the CH-47 "Chinook" and Sikorsky with the CH-53K.
-A German industrial team is involved in the Sikorsky offer, including Rheinmetall, MTU ( MTU Aero Engines ) Aero Engines, Autoflug and Hydro Systems.
-The participation of German companies is considered to be one of the cost drivers because US manufacturers are paying for it.
+A German industrial team was involved in the Sikorsky offer, including Rheinmetall, MTU ( MTU Aero Engines ) Aero Engines, Autoflug and Hydro Systems.
+The participation of German companies was considered to be one of the cost drivers because US manufacturers are paying for it.

 The Left declared that it welcomed "the timely non-implementation of the procurement project".
 "In 2021 Germany will have the highest debt level since the existence of the FRG", said the left chairman in the defense committee, Alexander Neu.
 "In short, Germany has more important challenges to master than buying expensive military toys, especially since Germany is not threatened by any state."